k1rezaei/restor/evaluation/README.md

-This repository includes implementation details of the draft

 ## Evaluation.

 Evaluating an unlearned model is particularly challenging, as direct comparisons of model parameters often fail to capture practical behavior.
 To address this, recent works propose benchmarks like TOFU and RWKU that involve prompting the model and assessing its responses to evaluate the effectiveness of unlearning methods.
 Inspired by those benchmarks,  to evaluate a model's performance on facts in $\mathcal{F}$, we iterate over them, and for a fact $(s, r, o) \in \mathcal{F}$, we obtain the model's prediction about the relation $r$ of entity $s$.